RaphOliv/FinanceTrack/README.md

 # FinanceTrack

 **Description:**
-  FinanceTrack is an intuitive and efficient financial app designed to help you manage your daily expenses with ease and accuracy.
-With a user-friendly interface and practical features, Finance Tracker is the ideal tool for keeping your finances organized.
+  FinanceTrack is an intuitive and efficient financial application designed to help you manage your daily expenses with ease and precision.
+With a user-friendly interface, practical features and support for Portuguese and Spanish, Finance Tracker is the ideal tool for international users who want to keep their finances organised.

 **Key Features:**